teisdbr/winlibrs-docs-test/librs-spec.md

 ## Exceptional Cleared Date (5)

-**Description**: The Excpetional Clearance Date is the date that the Agency was made aware that an Incident has been cleared by exceptional measures (EG: If cleared by Death of Offender, it is not the Offenders date of Death, but rather when the Agency was made aware that the case was no longer active because of it).
+**Description:**: The Exceptional Clearance Date is the date that the Agency was made aware that an Incident has been cleared by exceptional measures (EG: If cleared by Death of Offender, it is not the Offenders date of Death, but rather when the Agency was made aware that the case was no longer active because of it).
 If The Incident is not Cleared by Exceptional Means, then this Data Element should remain blank.
 Do not fill it with all Zero's or any placeholder characters other than Blank Spaces.

 **Data Characteristics**: 8 Character Date in the MMDDYYYY Format.
+If the Incident is not Cleared Exceptionally, then this Data Element should be Blank Spaces, otherwise this Data Element should be present.

 **Format:** MMDDYYYY